mixxxdj/website/content/news/2022-09-02-gsoc-final-blog-david-chocholaty.md

 Mixxx features, the originally proposed extension was replanned and changed.
 The new group delay handling structure was successfully implemented and optimized with the implementation of the extended data structure.
-In the GSoC Coding period, the effect was started to optimized and polished for minimizing the latency.
+In the GSoC Coding period, work was started to minimize the effects latency as well as to polish the effect even more.
+Unfortunately, that work could not be finished before the GSoC deadline.

 During the coding period, I lined up among the top Mixxx contributors for the last month, with 61 commits authored, and I became